perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 away today.

-We will also be transforming Rakudo from a compiler with one backendâParrotâinto a compiler with multiple backends.
+We will also be transforming Rakudo from a compiler with one backend—Parrot—into a compiler with multiple backends.
 We've had an architecture open to such things for some time now, but getting the core features in place and actually delivering something of note have been far more important goals so far.

-However, at this point, I think some thingsâespecially parallelism, an area where Parrot is currently weakâwill be much easier to do an initial implementation of for another backend.
+However, at this point, I think some things—especially parallelism, an area where Parrot is currently weak—will be much easier to do an initial implementation of for another backend.
 It usually takes at least a first cut implementation and some iteration to get the specification solidified and refined, and it will be easier to do that on a base that